clojure-grimoire/grimoire/resources/1.5.0/clojure.core/inc/docstring.md

 Returns a number one greater than num.
-Does not auto-promotelongs, will throw on overflow.
+Does not auto-promote longs, will throw on overflow.
 See also: inc'